themohit1/Haste/README.md

 - **Signaling Only**: Socket.IO is used exclusively for session management and signaling.
 - **Session**: Sessions are destroyed immediately upon sender disconnection, preventing unauthorized access.

-## Contributing
+## Contributions

-Contributions are welcome!
-Please submit issues or pull requests via the GitHub repository.
+Contributions!
+Please submit issues or pull requests to the GitHub repository.